wangyi12358/wangyi12358/README.md

 ### Hi there, I'm Wang Yi 👋

 - 📫 How to reach me: wangmikayi@gmail.com
-- 🌱 I’m currently learning Go、React、Nodejs
+- 🌱 My current technology stack Go、React、Nodejs

 I am currently looking for a job.
 If you have any recommendations, please contact me.
 Thank you